Three Myths You Shouldn’t Believe About Asphalt Roofing

-When it comes to roofing Calgary materials, you usually have to choose between cost and function like the roofing project process .
+When it comes to roofing companies in calgary materials, you usually have to choose between cost and function like the roofing project process .
 Very few materials both of these qualities in one package.
 And that’s partly why Asphalt shingles have taken off as the hot new material for your roofing needs.

 You see, asphalt provides durability and cost-effectiveness all in one go.
 That means it’s becoming easier and easier to consider it for many homeowners.
 But unfortunately, there are a couple of rumors floating around about asphalt that might not be so accurate.
 That’s why we’ll be busting three of the most common myths regarding asphalt to put your mind at ease.

 Myth One: Darker Colored Shingles Heat Up Your House

 When you’re deep into the summer months, your number one priority is to keep yourself cool.
 Whether it’s cracking open a window or taking a cold shower, you have to keep cool at costs.
 Anything that adds heat will have to be fought back using your central air conditioning.
 And that means more energy costs.

 That’s where the myth comes in.
 Many people believe that having dark-colored shingles like the ones you get with asphalt will only heat the house up more.
 More heat means more need for cooling.
 And of course, that means more energy costs down the line.